Return of Fees for Certain Federal Skilled Worker Applications: Actions Required of Visa Offices

 NHQ – Finance will be implementing a phased approach to the return of fees for terminated FSW applications.

-First priority will be given to those applicants who respond to the general notice on the CIC website as affected by the terminating provision of the Act, and who submit the Return of Processing Fee, Right of Permanent Residence Fee or Right of Landing Fee formand provide contact information as directed.
+First priority will be given to those applicants who respond to the general notice on the CIC website - archived as affected by the terminating provision of the Act, and who submit the Return of Processing Fee, Right of Permanent Residence Fee or Right of Landing Fee formand provide contact information as directed.
 NHQ – Finance will subsequently follow up with all affected applicants to confirm contact information in advance of issuing fee returns.

 In order to facilitate the compilation of data required by NHQ – Finance to initiate the return of fees, visa offices are to take the actions outlined below.